Elisa Quintana: Academic career

 Quintana was a member of the NASA Kepler Mission Team at NASA Ames Research Center from 2006 to 2017.
 She worked as a scientific programmer developing the Kepler pipeline, for which she was awarded the NASA Software of the Year in 2010.
 She was part of the team that discovered the first rocky exoplanet Kepler-10b, the first exoplanet to orbit the habitable zone of another star Kepler-22b, and the first Earth-sized exoplanet Kepler-20e.
 In 2014, she led the team that discovered Kepler-186f, an earth-sized exoplanet orbiting in the habitable zone a red dwarf star, which was published in the journal Science.
-Quintana received the 2015 Scientist of the Year award from Great Minds in STEM for her discovery of Kepler-186f and contribution to science.

 Quintana has been studying the frequency of giant impacts on exoplanets and comparing how their frequency compares with Earth.
 In 2017, she moved to the Goddard Space Flight Center in Maryland, where she serves as Deputy Project Scientist for the Nancy Grace Roman Space Telescope (formerly known as the Wide Field Infrared Survey Telescope) and Deputy Project Scientist for the Transiting Exoplanet Survey Satellite.

 Quintana is one of the few female Hispanic scientists in astronomy.
-Her contributions to the Latino community were recognized when the Los Angeles Theatre Center awarded her the 2014 Lupe Ontiveros Dream Award.